Reducing stabilizer circuits without the symplectic group: Computing normal forms

-The global phase $\phi$ in the form \ref{nf} is not important since it is physically unobservable.
-However, we decided not to neglect it during the computation process of the normal form since calculating its exact value do not require much additional work.
-Note that the form \ref{nf} is given as a matrix product and corresponds actually to a quantum circuit under the form $CX\texttt{-}CZ\texttt{-}P\texttt{-}Z\texttt{-}X\texttt{-}H\texttt{-}CZ\texttt{-}P\texttt{-}H$ \footnote{The reader who is not used to quantum circuits must pay attention to the following fact: the circuits act to the right of the state $\ket{\psi}$ presented to their left but the associated operators act to the left of the ket, so the order of the gates in the circuit is inverted comparing to \ref{nf}.} , which is similar to the forms proposed by Duncan \textit{et. al.} \cite{2020DKPV} ($H\texttt{-}Z\texttt{-}P\texttt{-}CZ\texttt{-}CX\texttt{-}H\texttt{-}CZ\texttt{-}P\texttt{-}Z\texttt{-}H$) or by Bravyi and Maslov \cite{2020BM} ($X\texttt{-}Z\texttt{-}P\texttt{-}CX\texttt{-}CZ\texttt{-}H\texttt{-}CZ\texttt{-}H\texttt{-}P$).
-In these 3 normal forms, the 2-qubit gate count is asymptotically dominated by the two $\cz$ gate layers which contain together up to $n(n-1)$ 2-qubit gates.
-Indeed, the $\cnot$ gate layer can be decomposed in $O(n^2/\log n)$ $\cnot$ gates thanks to an algorithm proposed in 2004 by Patel \textit{et. al.} \cite{2004PMH}.
-Hence it would be interesting for a high number of qubits to compute a normal form where the two $\cz$ gate layers are replaced by two $\cnot$ gate layers.
-To this end we need the following lemma.
+Note that the form \ref{nf} is given as a matrix product and corresponds actually to a quantum circuit in the form CX-CZ-P-Z-X-H-CZ-P-H \footnote{The reader who is not used to quantum circuits must pay attention to the following fact: the circuits act to the right of the state $\ket{\psi}$ presented to their left but the associated operators act to the left of $\ket{\psi}$, so the order of the gates in the circuit is inverted comparing to the form \eqref{nf}.}.
+To obtain a quantum circuit corresponding to the normal form, one can use the algorithm proposed in 2004 by Patel \textit{et al.} \cite{2004PMH} in order to write the matrix $A$ as a product of transvections.
+Our normal form is similar to the forms proposed by Duncan \textit{et al.} \cite{2020DKPV} (H-Z-P-CZ-CX-H-CZ-P-Z-H) or by Bravyi and Maslov \cite{2020BM} (X-Z-P-CX-CZ-H-CZ-H-P).
+In these 3 normal forms, the 2-qubit gate count is asymptotically dominated by the two $\cz$ gate layers which contain together up to $n(n-1)$ gates.
+Indeed, the $\cnot$ gate layer can be decomposed in $O(n^2/\log n)$ $\cnot$ gates thanks to the algorithm by Patel \textit{et al.} \cite{2004PMH}.
+Therefore it would be interesting to compute another normal form where the gate count is dominated by the $\cnot$ gate layers.
+To this end we need the following definition and lemma.

+\begin{defi} We say that a matrix $B\in\BG$ is \textit{reduced} when each column and each line of $B$ contains at most one non-zero entry, \textit{i.e.} $Z_{B}$ corresponds to a $\cz$ circuit of depth 1. \end{defi}